alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on Windows.

+Class Lang System that is execute on Windows is System Windows.

+System Windows program has program frame.

+The program shown console by default in program frame.

+The program shown zero to multi view frame in program frame.

+Windows shown System Windows program list view frame list in Running Apps screen.

+System Windows execute zero to multi instant of 1 module ref.

 Tidus is pre install on Windows.

 Tidus Program module list is preset alpha module on Windows.